Atabekians: Notable Atabekians

+Modern day

-Currently, the Princely House of Atabekians is one of the well-organized and active clans of Armenian nobility.
+The Princely House of Atabekians is one of the well-organized and active clans of Armenian nobility.
 The Atabekians regularly organise clan gatherings (tohmahavaq); the latest ones were held on 8 October 1983 in Meliqgyugh and on 19 April 2014 in Yerevan.
 The last clan gathering elected Prince Hrach Atabekian as the Head (tohmapet) of the House of Atabekians.

 On 27 July 2012, the Atabekians were among the four aristocratic houses that initiated the restoration of the alliance of the traditional princely dynasties of the Armenian Artsakh, Melikdoms of Karabakh, by creating the Armenian Meliq Union: